nabury/End_of_outbreak_app/README.md

 App.r contains all the code to run the app.

-Required R libraries: ggplot2, plotly, shiny, shinycssloaders, shinyjs, shinyvalidate.
+Required R libraries: ggplot2, plotly, shiny, shinycssloaders, shinyvalidate.

 The app requires a csv file (Likiti_outbreak.csv) that contains data relating to a small (8 case) outbreak of Ebola in the Likati region of DRC in 2017.